legosailor/legosailor.github.io/_posts/2021-12-15-Lego-F50-SailGp.md

 Here is how I made it!

-There is a Lego CAD program called [Studio](https://www.bricklink.com/v2/build/studio.page) which lets you choose from any brick ever made.
-It turns out this can be an issue when you accidentally pick a piece that was last made in 1972 yet looks exactly like one made in 2021.
+There is a Lego CAD program called [Studio](https://www.bricklink.com/v2/build/studio.page) which lets you choose from a pallete of bricks and build a model.
+You can choose from any brick ever made - which can be a problem trying to find the right one.
 {% include figure image_path="/assets/f50/f50-studio.png" alt="Lego Studio" caption="Lego Studio" %}

-I'd never heard of these boats before so after studying a lot of F50 pictures and watching some YouTube videos, I built up the model in CAD.
+Before November, I'd never heard of these boats so after studying a lot of pictures and watching some YouTube videos, I built up the model in CAD.
 I have [Lego Technic Catamaran 42105](https://www.target.com.au/p/lego-reg-technic-catamaran-421-5/63370843) which gave me some inspiration for how to model the mast.

 {% include figure image_path="/assets/f50/f50-start.png" alt="F50 modelled in Studio" caption="Modelling the F50 in Studio" %}

 The neat thing about Studio is that you can render photo realistic images.
-It was at this point, the club realised I have been building Lego a lot longer than I have been sailing ;)

 {% include figure image_path="/assets/f50/f50_v3.png" alt="F50 photorealistic render" caption="Team Denmark F50 render" %}

+It was at this point that the club realised I have been building Lego a lot longer than I have been sailing.

 Designing the sail was quite tricky until I found out it was a rigid wing that could be made out of layered plates.

+{% include video id="p-u-aEHm9CU" provider="youtube" %}

-After a lot of tuning and tweaking and with time running out, I exported the parts list to [bricklink.com](https://www.bricklink.com) and ordered the parts
+After a lot of tuning and tweaking and with time running out, I exported the parts list to [bricklink.com](https://www.bricklink.com) so I could order the pieces.

 {% include figure image_path="/assets/f50/bricklink.png" alt="bricklink order" caption="Bricklink order" %}

-This is where it's really important to make sure you build the model out of 2021 Lego parts, not the 1972 equivalent.
-Those 1972 parts are very hard to find!
+This is where it's really important to choose the right parts in Studio because there are 1972 pieces that look almost exactly like 2021 pieces.
+Which is fine until bricklink tries to find the genuine 1972 parts!
 So after running through the parts list a few times, I found all the problem parts and resubmitted.
-Even still, the red 12 x 3 wedges for the nose of the hull was last produced in 2016 which makes them relatively rare.
+Even still, the red 12 x 3 wedges for the bow was last produced in 2016 which makes them relatively rare.

 Over the next few weeks, parts started to arrive but it wasn't until the last few packages came that the build could properly start.